gemrb/gemrb.github.io/New-game.md

     skeletal one would hopefully suffice.
   - TLK and KEY files.
 Should be trivial to create.

-Some of this is already done for the bundled demo stub, so check [there] (/demo/data).
+Some of this is already done for the bundled demo stub, so check `/demo/data`.

 Potentially these item description and portrait graphics could be used (consult the author): <http://ruloc.deviantart.com/gallery/?offset=72>